rust-lang/rust/text/0000-macro-lifetimes.md

 commonly needed for any macros that need to deal with types in a more granular way than just `ty`.

-Since a lifetime is a single token, there is currently no way to accept one without an explicit matcher.
-Something like `'$lifetime:ident` will fail to compile.
+Since a lifetime is a single token, the only way to match against a lifetime is by capturing it as `tt`.
+Something like `'$lifetime:ident` would fail to compile.
+This is extremely limiting, as it becomes difficult to sanitize input, and `tt` is extremely difficult to use in a sequence without using awkward separators.

 # Detailed design
 [design]: #detailed-design